core-wg/groupcomm-proxy/draft-ietf-core-groupcomm-proxy.md

    Effectively, the client sends the unicast request either directly to the origin server (in the case that the proxy stands in only for the whole group of servers, but not for the individual servers in the group), or to the proxy (in the case that the proxy stands in for both the whole group of servers and the individual servers in the group).

-   If the value of the Reply-From Option specifies also a CRI reference as the second element of the CBOR sequence, then the client includes the Uri-Host, Uri-Port, and Uri-Path Options in the unicast request, according to what is specified by the corresponding elements of the CRI reference.
+   If the value of the Reply-From Option specifies also a CRI reference as the second element of the CBOR sequence, then the client includes the options Uri-Host, Uri-Port, and Uri-Path or Uri-Path-Abbrev {{I-D.ietf-core-uri-path-abbrev}} in the unicast request, according to what is specified by the corresponding elements of the CRI reference.
 When doing so, the following applies:

    * If 'authority' is given in the CRI reference and it does not include 'port', this in itself MUST NOT result in the client including the Uri-Port Option in the unicast request.